nibek1000/Freestyle-3/README.md

 Scripts and game graphics on licence included in project.

-Due to change in Google Play policy I decided to publish only android release on GitHub https://github.com/nibek1000/Freestyle-3/releases/tag/1.0
+Due to change in Google Play policy I decided to publish only android release on GitHub <br>
+https://github.com/nibek1000/Freestyle-3/releases/tag/1.0